 Tess Varley is a Philadelphia based violinist who performs with a number of orchestras and ensembles.
 Tess is a member of the Chamber Orchestra of Philadelphia, Opera Philadelphia Orchestra, Pennsylvania Ballet Orchestra, the Delaware Symphony and the Allentown Symphony.

-In the Bay Area, Tess served as Assistant Principal Second of the Stockton Symphony, rotating Concertmaster of the unconducted chamber orchestra One Found Sound, and a regular player with a number of Bay Area orchestras.
-Previous leadership positions include Principal Second of the Tanglewood Music Center Orchestra and Concertmaster of the National Orchestral Institute Festival Orchestra.
-Tess received a Bachelor of Music Degree from Boston University and a Master of Music from the San Francisco Conservatory of Music.
+Recent orchestral engagements include performances with the Philly Pops, Symphony in C, and the Reading Symphony.
+In the San Francisco Bay Area, Tess served as Assistant Principal Second of the Stockton Symphony, Concertmaster of the unconducted chamber orchestra One Found Sound, and a regular player with a number of Bay Area orchestras including the California Symphony, Berkeley Symphony, Oakland Symphony, Monterey Symphony, Reno Philharmonic, and Fresno Philharmonic.
+Previous leadership positions include Concertmaster of the Tanglewood Music Center Orchestra with conductor John Williams, Principal Second of the Tanglewood Music Center Orchestra, and Concertmaster of the National Orchestral Institute Festival Orchestra.
+Tess also performed for two seasons with the Spoleto Festival Orchestra in Charleston, South Carolina and as a substitute with the New World Symphony in Miami.

 As an educator, Tess recently served on the faculty of Settlement Music School's Music Education Pathways program in Philadelphia and as the Chamber Orchestra director at the Urban School of San Francisco.
 From 2014-2016, Tess taught as a member of the violin and chamber music faculty at the Lutheran Summer Music Program at Luther College.
 She currently maintains a private teaching studio in Haverford Township.